 If you have 3D design skills or an Ultimaker 3D printer, sign up with Ultimaker to offer your printer capacity or 3D design skills (our Fab Lab already registered).

 If you are a doctor, consider joining the medical evaluation efforts of the Open Source COVID19 Medical Supplies Facebook group after reading their Guide.
 If you have urgent need for a particular supply or device yourself, contact me.

 Ready to join?

 If you are ready to join us after looking at the info above, please join us on Slack, where we are coordinating requests, design files and tips, and production for the local Aachen region.
 The channel is in German.
+Please use your full first and last name there.
 Introduce yourself and get connected!